-- 1. Registered Nursing Program Application. - 2.
-Proof of completion of the Aptitude for Registered Nursing Exam. - 3.
-Completion of all pre-requisite courses with a grade of "C" or higher. - 4.
+- 1. Registered Nursing Program application. - 2.
+A minimum score of 750 on the appropriate HESI Admissions Exam - a.
+LPNs shouldtake the HESI LPN-ADN Entrance Exam - b.
+Paramedics should take the HESI EMS-ADN Entrance Exam - 3.
+A minimum score of 83 on the Reading portion of the COMPASS exam. - 4.
+Completion of all pre-requisite courses with a grade of "C" or higher. - 5.
 Pre-requisite courses in progress during the fall application period with a midterm grade of "C" or higher.
-Conditional admission may be granted pending successful course completion with a final grade of "C" or higher.
+Conditional admission may be granted pending successful course completion with a final grade of "C" or higher. - 6.
+A minimum cumulative GPA of 2.5.